Broomstick lace

 Broomstick lace, also known as jiffy lace and peacock eye crochet, is a historic crochet technique from the 19th century made using a crochet hook and another long slender item such as a knitting needle.
 Traditionally a broomstick was used, hence the name, but the modern variant is a lightweight plastic knitting needle or smooth wooden craft dowel.
-A larger knitting needle or dowel will result in a lacier effect, while a smaller will provide a more closely woven effect.
+A larger knitting needle or dowel will result in a more lacy effect, while a smaller will provide a more closely woven effect.
 The technique is used to make clothing, blankets, and other crocheted items.
 In most crochet techniques, each stitch is finished before beginning the next.
 Broomstick lace is different; like in knitting and Tunisian crochet, many stitches are left open for broomstick lace.

 History

 In Croatian folk costume in the 1800s and 1900s, needlework was often used to accent the sleeves of the oplećak (woman's blouse).
 One such needlework technique was broomstick lace.